tamarajoy/datasciencecoursera/README.md

 # datasciencecoursera
-repo created for an assignment for a coursers course in data science
+repository created for a coursers course in data science